mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 Which brings me to a related point &hellip;

-### JavaScript is an interpreted language
+### <q>JavaScript is an interpreted language</q>

-I've said this before.
-It's now time to explain.

-Computers don't understand the programming languages we write code in, so we have to compile our code to machine language before running it.
-When we run Node, however, we see no compilation taking place; all we see is the output of our code.
-This is because Node compiles and executes JavaScript code in the same step, that is, it _interprets_ JavaScript.
-For some languages, such as C++, you must first run the compiler to generate an _executable_ (which is basically a file containing machine code) before running the executable.
+I've said this before, but I didn't explain.
+I've also said that code in a programming language needs to be translated to machine language before it can be run.
+When we run Node, however, we see no translation taking place; all we see is the output of our code.
+That's because Node _interprets_ our code.
+For some languages, such as C++, we must first run a compiler to generate an _executable_ (which is basically a file containing machine code) before running the executable.

-It may sound like an interpreted language is more convenient to use than a compiled language, however, a compiled language enables certain optimisations and developer experiences that an interpreted language does not.